cpmachado/cpmachado.github.io/_posts/2023-07-30-github-cleanup-and-a-paradigm-shift.markdown

 ## Conclusion

-It was an eventful year full progress, setbacks, and hopefully I'm in the right direction.
+It was an eventful year, full of: progress; setbacks; and hopefully I'm in the right direction.